bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 Stubs enable us to simulate difficult-to-trigger conditions.
 The occurrence of a specific time is a good example of that.

 You can run this code in [this playground](https://goplay.tools/snippet/LBV0cz0d4Ne)

+### Mocks - Testing sinks

+_Mocks record interactions_

+TODO TODO

+### Other kinds of doubles

+Other kinds of test double exist

+- **Fake** is an advanced stub that simulates behaviour of the real component.
+An example would be an in-memory database that stores data and executes queries properly against that data.
+- **Spy** wraps a real component and can record interactions/modify data

+Fakes can be useful.
+Beware that once they get complex, the Fake needs developing with TDD _itself_ to guarantee its simulated behaviours match those intended.

 ## Example: Mocking a payment service